babushkinvladimir/mscThesisProject/README.md

   - Scikit-learn [7] is a free software machine learning library for Python.
   - k-medoids clustering package [8] within the scikit-learn-extra package.
 Scikit-learn-extra is a Python module for machine learning that extends scikit-learn.
 It includes algorithms that are useful but do not satisfy the scikit-learn inclusion criteria, for instance due to their novelty or lower citation number.
   - MiniSom [9] a minimalistic Numpy based implementation of the Self Organizing Maps (SOM)
+  - SciKit-Fuzzy [10] is a collection of fuzzy logic algorithms for SciPy Stack, Python

 ## REFERENCES